JULIE SULLIVAN BRACE, Shine Creative Industries, Flagstaff

 “There was always a lot of creativity flowing through our home when I was growing up.
 My mother was a jazz vocalist and my father also dabbled in music.
 Even my grandmother painted—I remember she painted these metal TV trays with bouquets of flowers.
 I had no idea what graphic design was until my high school art teacher enlightened me to the idea that there was a career path as an artist.
 These skills and my music background have helped me to channel creativity and support for musicians which is very important to me.
 I think I will always think of my mother as that aspiring and talented singer burdened with three kids in diapers.
 I’ve always wanted to honor her.
 So, yeah, I have a strong drive to support musicians.”

 It’s fun to meet someone else who was around and practicing graphic design before computers, LOL!—as soon as we are done laughing about this, tell me about your early career.
-Pittsburgh, San Francisco in the 90s—did you meet the Michaels?—Flagstaff.
+Pittsburgh, San Francisco in the 90s—did you meet the Michaels?—and certainly Flagstaff.

 “Yes!
 I was around in that dinosaur age, left that Rust Belt before it was the Rust Belt, and went to San Francisco.
 I found myself working for the May Company, a retail giant, drawing pots and pans and taking stuff to the photography department, dealing with darkrooms and toxic chemicals, etc. It was very ‘Madmen’-like: very few women, always a cocktail on the desk.
 I learned there to be quick and creative, and was trained as an art director.
 I started freelancing in retail at first, at Macy’s San Francisco, when Richard Avedon was redefining fashion photography.
 Yes, I interviewed with all the Michaels!
 I had the good fortune to work with David Lance Goines, a very talented graphic artist in Berkeley.
 At that time I was living in the east bay, and after several challenging experiences working for others, I started freelancing and just never stopped.”